Functional & Integrative Laboratory Testing

 Nutrient Status & Biochemical Foundations

-low energy
+low or unstable energy

 poor stress tolerance